nochwysid/CSE7024_Project/README.md

 - [x] compare to existing best model
 - [x] sign model
 - [x] implement broadcasting and beaconing
+- [x] add methods to save/load blockchain to/from nonvolatile storage
 - [ ] develop means to check acceptance level to determine whether or not block gets added to chain
 - [ ] implement means to check if model is compatible with device